PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks: Results and Discussion

-To quantitatively assess the representativeness of generated images beyond porosity control, we developed a validation framework incorporating both porosity and permeability characteristics.
+To quantitatively assess the property fidelity of generated images beyond porosity control, we developed a validation framework incorporating both porosity and permeability characteristics.
 An empirical permeability prediction model was established (Equation \ref{eq:permeability_model}) using 60 core samples from carbonate formations, incorporating porosity and weighted mean throat radius from MICP data:

 where $K$ is permeability (mD), $\phi$ is porosity (dimensionless), and $R_{th}$ is the weighted mean throat radius ($\mu$m).
 This exponential relationship achieved $R^2 = 0.80$, reflecting the non-linear relationship between pore network connectivity and fluid transport consistent with established percolation theory \citep{Hunt2001ApplicationsConductances}.